doritoes/iploc8.com/4_ECS.md

         - Interval: **30** seconds (recommended)
         - Timeout: **5** seconds (recommended)
         - Start period: **300** seconds
           - This container by design takes a long time to start up.
-It downloads and imports data file from external sources.
+It downloads and imports data files from external sources.
 Without this change, the container will be terminated before it has a chance to come up and show "healthy".
         - Retries: **2** (one or two retries before making the container unhealthy)
     - Click **Create**